DAY 1 - FLIGHT

-Optional Saronic Islands Cruise ($90 pre-booked)
+Optional Saronic Islands Cruise (extra cost)

 Head out on a full-day cruise through the islands of the Saronic Gulf.
 Your first port of call is the island of Aegina, home to the Temple of Aphaia and the best pistachios in Greece.
 Then it’s on to Poros, whose Historic Clock is visible from every part of town.
 Finally, stop at Hydra, a picturesque island of red-tiled houses and narrow stone-paved alleys.
 Lunch is included during the cruise, and you may have time for swimming before getting back to Athens mid-evening.